clementvidon/Makefile_tutor/README.md

 ```

 The `all` rule requires `icecream` that requires `objects` that require
-`sources` that require... a `programmer`.
-In other words `all` creates
+`sources` that require... a programmer.
+In other words `all` creates `icecream`
-`icecream` with the `.o` created with the `.c` that you are supposed to create.
+with the `.o` created with the `.c` that you are supposed to create.

-Make will first trace his path to the lower level where there is the raw
+Make will first trace its path to the lower level where it finds a raw material
-material `3 → 2 → 1 → 0` (`source files`) and then do it in the opposite
+`3 → 2 → 1 → 0` (`source files`) and then do it in the opposite direction while
-direction while building each resource that is required by the direct upper
+building each resource that is required by the direct upper level `0 → 1 → 2 →
-level `0 → 1 → 2 → 3`.
+3` (`target`).

 - The choice of the `CC` and `CFLAGS` values, as well as the `$(NAME)`, `clean`,
   `fclean`, `all` and `re` rules are based on **42 C coding style conventions**,